-This project, funded by the Leverhulme Trust, directed by Dr Paul Botley, with Dr Máté Vince as a postdoctoral researcher, at the University of Warwick, has edited all the surviving letters written to and by Casaubon during his time in England.
+This project, funded by the Leverhulme Trust, directed by Prof. Paul Botley, with Dr Máté Vince as a postdoctoral researcher, at the University of Warwick, has edited all the surviving letters written to and by Casaubon during his time in England.
 Published in September 2018, it is the first critical edition of these 731 letters, and includes 312 letters which have never been published before.
 Most of the letters are in Latin (90%); the rest are in French, Greek, Italian and Hebrew.
 Each letter is headed by information on the place and date of sending and receiving, the available sources, couriers, as well as a summary in English, in order to make the letters more easily accessible, and footnotes provide contextual and philological information.

 To order The Correspondence of Isaac Casaubon, 1610-1614, please visit the publisher's website.